Tent pitching and Trefftz-DG method for the acoustic wave equation: Numerical results

 In the following example we investigate the reflection of a wave at an interface of two different materials.
-This experimental setup was also perfomed in \cite{Kocher, Bangerth_adaptivegalerkin}.
+This experimental setup was also performed in \cite{Kocher, Bangerth_adaptivegalerkin}.
 We consider the space-time domain $Q=[0,2]^2\times(0,1]$, and problem \eqref{eq:TDG} with homogeneous Dirichlet boundary conditions.
+The wavespeed is the piecewise constant function given by